bazel-contrib/rules_nodejs/docs/debugging.md

 # Debugging

-Add the options in the `Support for debugging NodeJS tests` section from https://github.com/bazelbuild/rules_nodejs/blob/master/common.bazelrc to your project's `.bazelrc` file to add support for debugging NodeJS programs.
+Add the options in the `Support for debugging Node.js tests` section from https://github.com/bazelbuild/rules_nodejs/blob/master/common.bazelrc to your project's `.bazelrc` file to add support for debugging Node.js programs.

 Using the `--config=debug` command line option with bazel will set a number of flags that are specified there are useful for debugging.
-See the comments under `Support for debugging NodeJS tests` for details on the flags that are set.
+See the comments under `Support for debugging Node.js tests` for details on the flags that are set.

 Use  `--config=debug` with `bazel test` as follow,